beluej123/OrbMechanics_Curtis/README.md

 Tool and file development is focused example-by-example from Howard D. Curtis book "Orbital Mechanics for Engineering Students".\
 Many examples/solutions from David A. Vallado's book "Fundamentals of Astrodynamics and Applications", and Braeunig's on-line http://www.braeunig.us/space/interpl.htm , orbital mechanics.

 This file collection began with Yitlinn's github work.
-He developed/tested with Anaconda.
-Subsequent work done with python 3.11+ and pip install in a virtual environment.
-Subsquent to Yitlin's work I found Space-Sciences-and-Astrodynamics repo, which inspired changes to this repo's organization and content.
+Subsquent to Yitlin's work I found Space-Sciences-and-Astrodynamics repo (Keeby-Astro), which inspired changes to this repo's organization and content.

-This repository is an implementation of Python orbital mechanics and astrodynamics tools.
-It a set of functions for simulating orbital motion, performing numerical methods, analyzing spacecraft trajectories, and modeling celestial mechanics.
-The repository is based on _Orbital Mechanics for Engineering Students_ by Howard D. Curtis.
+This repository implements Python for a set of orbital mechanics and astrodynamics tools.
+The functions help; simulate orbital motion, analyze spacecraft trajectories, and model celestial mechanics.
+The repository is based on _Orbital Mechanics for Engineering Students_ by Howard D. Curtis with supplamental examples from D.A.
+Vallado.

 ## Table of Contents